awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-advanced.md

 In this example, the recipient whose template data included a list of interests receives the same email as the example shown in the previous section\.
 The recipient whose template data did not include any interests, however, receives an email that resembles the example shown in the following image:

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/send-personalized-email-advanced-condition-nointerest.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/)
+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/dg/images/send-personalized-email-advanced-condition-nointerest.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/dg/)

 ## Creating inline partials<a name="send-personalized-email-advanced-inline-partials"></a>

 You can use inline partials to simplify templates that include repeated strings\.
-For example, you could create an inline partial that includes the recipient's first name, and, if it is available, their last name by adding the following code to the beginning of your template:
+For example, you could create an inline partial that includes the recipient's first name, and, if it's available, their last name by adding the following code to the beginning of your template:

 ```
 {{#* inline \"fullName\"}}{{firstName}}{{#if lastName}} {{lastName}}{{/if}}{{/inline}}\n